-As seminary staff, synod staff, or a member of a candidacy committee, you are active in the process of raising up and developing new leaders and have the unique ability to influence those exploring call.
-Through this role, you may encounter students and inquirers who have questions or concerns about issues of financial wellness.
-Likewise, you may have questions or concerns about the financial wellness of students and inquirers.
+As seminary staff, synod staff, a member of a candidacy committee or a Candidacy and Leadership Manager, you are active in the process of raising up and developing new leaders.
+Through this role, you have the unique ability to inspire those exploring call to strengthen their own financial wellness and prepare for robust leadership in congregations and organizations.

-You have partners in the financial counselors at Lutheran Social Service (LSS) Financial Counseling who can help you and those exploring call navigate these issues and encourage financial wellness.
+You have partners in the financial counselors at LSS Financial Counseling who can help you and those exploring call work through these topics.
+Your promotion of financial counseling as a tool for enhanced wellness helps those exploring call and those they serve.

 Lutheran Social Service Financial Counseling